-3.27 As a council official you will be bound by Council's Child Protection Operating Management Standard and Children in the Workplace Operating Operational Management Standards which detail the behaviour that is reasonable for the purposes of discipline, management and care of children.
-The Operational Management Standards specify what is acceptable behaviour and what is not acceptable behaviour towards children, as well as what will happen if you commit and consequences for committing a breach of the Operational Management Standards.
+3.27 As a council official you will be bound by Council's Child Protection and Children in the Workplace Operational Management Standards which detail the behaviour that is reasonable for the purposes of discipline, management and care of children.
+The Operational Management Standards specify what is and is not acceptable behaviour towards children, and consequences for committing a breach of the Operational Management Standards.